satish4linux/Pigeon-API/README.md

   "Result": <customization instance>
 }
 ```
-- Logic - If the request data is valid and customizaiton exists, it returns the instance of the requested customization.
+- Logic - If the request data is valid and customization exists, it returns the instance of the requested customization.

 ### customization/getAll